patriziodegirolamo/Network-Analyser/README.md

   ![report](images/report.png)

 - Summary of the traffic observed during the whole sniffing process.
+It is computed at the end of the process.

 ​		*Example of final report over a total time period of 31 s:*